awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.Errors.md

 You should also see a `Request ID` in the response\.
 The `Request ID` can be helpful if you need to work with AWS Support to diagnose an issue\.

-The following Java code example tries to delete an item from a DynamoDB table and performs rudimentary error handling\. \(In this case, it simply informs the user that the request failed\.\)
+The following Java code example tries to get an item from a DynamoDB table and performs rudimentary error handling\. \(In this case, it simply informs the user that the request failed\.\)

 ```
 Table table = dynamoDB.getTable("Movies");